Before you start¶

 myprojectname/settings/base.py, uncomment the DATABASES section for PostgreSQL, commenting out the SQLite one instead.
 Then run:

-pip install -r requirements.txt createdb -Upostgres myprojectname ./manage.py migrate ./manage.py createsuperuser
+pip install -r requirements.txt createdb -Upostgres myprojectname ./manage.py syncdb ./manage.py migrate

 This assumes that your PostgreSQL instance is configured to allow you to connect as the ‘postgres’ user - if not, you’ll need to adjust the